Casio unveils Pro Trek WSD-F30, a rugged smartwatch that lasts up to 30 days on a charge

 One on-tap is ViewRanger, a trail map-sharing app with millions of users.
 There‘s also Hole19, a golf app that estimates the distance to each hole, and Glassy, a social app for tracking performance in water sports.
 Other examples include MySwimPro, Fishbrain, Equilab, Exercise Time, and Zombies, Run!

-The WSD-F30 will come in orange, blue, and black.
+The WSD-F30 will come in orange, blue, and black when it ships starting January 2019.
 Casio has yet to announce pricing.

 The WSD-F30 is launching as the global wearables market gains considerable momentum.
 In March, IDC reported that worldwide shipments of smartwatches and activity trackers grew 7.7 percent in Q4 2017 and 10 percent in 2017.
 Shipments hit 115.4 million units overall.